Naval Base Noumea: Naval Base Nepoui

-Post war
+Postwar

 After the war, Tontouta Airfield became the New Caledonia Air Force Base for the French military.
 Aeronavale (French Naval Aviation) planes were stationed at the Airfield.
 Aeronavale operated Escadrille 9S transport and patrol aircraft, including Avro Lancaster as late as 1969.
 Aeronavale also operated a Douglas C-54E Skymaster from Tontouta until it crashed on January 21, 1982.

 At Noumea, in 2013, the Museum of the Second World War opened in a large half-moon hut built in 1943 as a warehouse depot.